hbprosper/Terascale/README.md

 modules that require that particular version of Python.
 If you install software without using *environments* there is the danger that the software on your machine will eventually become inconsistent.
-Anaconda and its lightweight companion miniconda provide a way, for example, to create a software *environment* consistent with Python 3.7.5 and another that is consistent with Python 3.9.13.
-For example, one module may work only with a given version of numpy, while another requires a different version.
-In principle, having different versions of numpy on your machine, just like having different versions of Python, is not a problem if one uses environments.
+Anaconda and its lightweight companion miniconda provide a way, for example, to have software *environment* on your machine that is consistent with Python 3.7.5 and another that is consistent with Python 3.9.13.

 Of course, like anything humans make, miniconda3 is not perfect.
 There are times when the only solution is to remove an